clharman/IMU-datalogger/README.md

 As my first Beaglebone project and first tech project in a while, it also serves as a useful exercise to learn the workings of Linux, remote development, I2C communication, and basic filtering.

 --What is the current status?--
 The code is currently being developed in Python but once a working version is reached development will be switched to C++.
-So far there is functionality to read the output from the angular rate sensor, pressure sensor, and accelerometer.
+So far there is functionality to read the output from the angular rate sensor.

 --What is planned?--
 Implement recording and basic software filtering of 3 axes of acceleration and angular rate.
 As goals are reached more will be added.